mikesmallhelp/wacat/README.md

   1 passed (1.1m)
 ```

+As shown in the output, the values from the file input-texts.txt (xaxa and ybyb) are used as inputs.

+You can test using different input text files, such as those available at https://github.com/0xspade/Combined-Wordlists?tab=readme-ov-file.

+#### Important

-In the output you can see that values from the input-texts.txt file are used.
-You can use for the testing different input text files, for example from the page https://github.com/0xspade/Combined-Wordlists?tab=readme-ov-file.
-When you use a big input text file, use --timeout parameter (see below) with enough big value.
-Tested with 5000 lines input text file against a simple test application.
+When using a large input text file, set an appropriately high value for the --timeout parameter to ensure smooth execution. wacat has been successfully tested with a file containing 5000 lines against a simple test application.

-## Test only links
+### Test only links

 To test only links in the application use a ```--only-links``` flag.
 Then wacat loads pages and detects HTTP errors, but input fields are not filled etc. An example command and output are: